GentlyGuitar/LLVM-helloworld/README.md

 I saw a function called main!
 ```

-That -Xclang -load -Xclang path/to/lib.so dance is all you need to load and activate your pass in Clang.
+That `-Xclang -load -Xclang path/to/lib.so` is all you need to load and activate your pass in Clang.

 Congrats!
 You've just hacked a compiler!